Li-Jiaqi/Send-Email-With-Matlab/README.md

 # Send-Email-With-Matlab
-A matlab function helps to send e-mail to you, which can work as a reminder of your program' status.
+  A matlab function which can helps to send e-mail to you, as a reminder of your program' status.

   This function sends an E-mail from the SenderAddress to the RecipientsAddress.
   It is based on the Mablab function: sendmail().

 ## Form:
 ```Matlab